-Without arguing specifically for pan-psychism, if I can rule out materialism I think I can show that phenomenal consciousness is eternal and written into the very fabric of reality rather than an epiphenomenal consequence of mindless brain activity.
+Without arguing specifically for pan-psychism I think I can show that phenomenal consciousness is eternal and written into the very fabric of reality rather than an epiphenomenal consequence of mindless brain activity.
 For a thing to come into existence, the potential for it’s existence must have existed prior to it’s actuality.
 That potential can’t exist in ‘nothingness’, the absence of anything can’t produce something because it doesn’t exist.
 The potential for a table exists in the elements that are rearranged to form a table, a table cannot be created out of nothing.
+A thing would have to exist in order to produce itself.
 Matter-energy has always existed in some form or another (contrary to popular belief, the Big Bang is not a theory about the origin of matter-energy, just as evolution is not a theory about the origin of life, and virtual particles do not literally pop into and out of existence.
-Virtual particles pop into and out of quantum ‘vacuums’ that are actually filled with fluctuating energy).
+Virtual particles pop into and out of quantum ‘vacuums’ that are filled with fluctuating energy).
 If subjective experience is numerically identical to objective brain activity, phenomenal consciousness can come into and out of existence because it is only a particular arrangement of preexisting matter and there is no problem of radical emergence.
-The problem is that unless you deny the very existence of what ‘appears’ to be consciousness, in claiming that subjective experience is really corresponding objective brain activity in disguise materialism defies the first law of logic, the law of identity.
+The problem is that unless you deny the very existence of what ‘appears’ to be consciousness, in claiming that subjective experience is really corresponding objective brain activity materialism defies the law of identity.
 A rock is a rock and a chair is a chair.
 Even an illusion would be proof of consciousness since an illusion is an experience.
 I agree with materialists that consciousness is a process, just not a physical one.
-Internal mental states are not extended in space, they have no mass and can’t be converted into anything that does, and they cannot be observed through sensory perception yet clearly they exist.
+Internal mental states are not extended in space, they have no mass and can’t be converted into anything that does, and they cannot be observed through sensory perception but clearly they exist.
 Even if we define ‘physical’ in a way that includes the mental, the latter is a different ‘dimension’ of nature, or reality, than the external world of spatial objects.
 Since nothing comes from nothing, every moment of experience must come from a preceding moment of experience in an infinite continuum, the past became the present and the present is becoming the future.
 Consciousness cannot be created or destroyed, it only changes.